-Chapter 20 · Deploying a Dynamic Website with the LNMP Stack
+Chapter 20 · Deploying Dynamic Websites with the LNMP Stack

 Chapter Overview

-As the final chapter of this book, my hope is not only that you land a great job after finishing your study, but also that you build your own blog or forum to share the Linux experience and techniques you gain at work—contributing to the open‑source community and helping move it forward.
+As the final chapter of this book, the author not only hopes that readers will secure desirable, well-paying jobs after completing their studies, but also encourages you to apply the knowledge gained to build your own blog or forum system.
+Use this platform to share the Linux expertise and techniques accumulated in your work with a broader audience, contributing to the growth of the open-source community and collectively advancing its promising future.

 root@linuxprobe:~# tar xzvf FileName.tar.gz